seanmiddleditch/nanofmt/docs/faq.rst

 Probably not.

-The nanofmt author implemented a (very bare-bones) `fmtlib`_ replacement at work in about a day, and it's likely going to be incorporated into the core runtime libraries of the company as-is.
+The nanofmt author has implemented several `fmtlib`_ replacements for work.

 In comparison, the author has been working on nanofmt for 12+ hours/day for about a week; and that doesn't include all the time the author spent